This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Ready to truly up your Prime Rib game?
 Then it’s time to try Dry Aged Prime Rib!
 It’s easier than you think and unbelievably deluxe.

-Prime Rub Recipe Tips
+Prime Rib Seasoning Rub Expert Tips

 - Fresh herbs are ideal, but if you’re in a pinch, dried herbs will work too!
 Just limit the amount to about half, as dried herbs are more potent, and too many can quickly become overpowering.